 The Director shall make a determination as to whether or not any proposed use is permitted within Hattiesburg's zoning jurisdiction based on the uses listed in the Table of Uses.
 Whenever it is not clear whether a proposed use is or is not permitted, the Director shall consult the purpose statement for each district and the latest version of the North American Industrial Classification System (NAICS) to help make a determination.
-Any use not specifically listed in the Permitted Uses Table and any proposed use not substantially similar to a listed use as determined by the Director after consultation shall be deemed to be prohibited.
+Any use not specifically listed in the Permitted Uses Table and any proposed use not substantially similar to a listed use as determined by the Director after consultation may be considered a "Conditional Use" and will require review by the Hattiesburg Planning Commission.